 2. Reforestation and Afforestation Should be Promoted

 One of the major causes of soil pollution is soil erosion, which is caused due to deforestation.
-It is natural that, with an ever-growing population, humankind needs more and more space to expand their civilization.
-Often, it is achieved at the cost of the health of the soil.
+It is natural that, with an ever-growing population, humankind needs more and more space to expand its civilization.
+Often, it is achieved at the cost of soil health.
 To prevent this from happening, reforestation of a deforested area should be promoted.

 Also, afforestation should be promoted and encouraged in the barren lands.
 The roots of the plants bind the soil particles together and even capture good microorganisms in the soil.
 It also ensures the maintenance of the underground water table.